Human on the Inside: The Pretenders version

-This song was covered by The Pretenders (as "Human") on their 1999 album, Viva el Amor.
-Issued as a single, the track peaked at #33 UK and #17 New Zealand.
-In the US, it made #30 on the Adult top 40.
+This song was covered by the Pretenders (as "Human") on their 1999 album, Viva el Amor.
+Issued as a single, the track peaked at number 33 UK and number 17 New Zealand.
+In the US, it made number 30 on the Adult top 40.

 It appeared on the soundtrack of the 2000 film Saving Grace.
 It also appeared in the Charmed season one episode "Love Hurts" as the post credits song.
 It was the theme song for the American television series Cupid (1998-1999) starring Jeremy Piven and Paula Marshall.